 From Leonardo da Vinci’s Vitruvian Man and even Galileo’s Square-Cube Law, to the medical classifications by Hippocrates, traditional Chinese medicine, and Ayurveda, the human physique has fascinated scientists and artists alike for millennia.
 Today, the study of body proportions is called anthropometry.

 The human body comes in an endless variety of shapes, sizes, and body compositions.
 So no classification which tries to summarize this into simple categories will be failproof.
 But it is a starting point.
 Where it is particularly helpful is in underscoring the fact that we don’t all have the same needs or face the same challenges.

-Knowing your body type can be very helpful if you have been trying to achieve fitness, strength, health, or weight loss goals less successfully that you’d like to.
+Knowing your body type can be also be helpful if you have been trying to achieve fitness, strength, health, or weight loss goals less successfully than you’d like to.
+If you struggle to lose weight or have found it challenging to gain muscle, the answer may lie in understanding your body type.
 It can allow you to personalize diet and workouts to suit your specific needs, work with your body instead of against it, and achieve better results.

 What is Body Type?